The Pixel Empire

 Criticised in some quarters for its dual analogue control scheme upon release, in hindsight Alien Resurrection now feels lightyears ahead of its console contemporaries.
 Its configuration has since been embraced by more or less every major modern FPS, and was grossly underappreciated in its own time.
 The 3D aiming is about as good as any PlayStation FPS, with a neat selection of weapons including a beefy flamethrower and clunky but beastly grenade launcher.
 The collision physics are good enough to reward headshots, though uber-fast, super aggressive enemies render such accurate aiming very difficult.

 What denies AR an otherwise deserved place among the pantheon of great film tie-ins is its ultimately overwhelming difficulty.
 To begin with at least, its unrelenting toughness seems like a good thing.
 The first four or five levels see aliens and gun-toting humans alike exacting punishing damage, and coupled with sparse save points, it necessitates a level of coolness under pressure so as not to incur unnecessary health losses.
-The problem is, rather than keeping the challenge on this knife-edge, things get significantly tougher again, with the game often pushing its ambitions beyond what the PSone – and by extension, the gamer – can realistically meet.
+The problem is, rather than keeping the challenge on this knife-edge, things get significantly tougher again, with the game often pushing its ambitions beyond what the PlayStation – and by extension, the gamer – can realistically meet.
 Whilst early on, enemies are powerful but sparsely dispersed and there’s enough of a balance between tense anticipation and exploration, this starts to tip as hordes of xenomorphs queue up to take a swipe at you.
 When you start getting assaulted by groups of three or more aliens, things start to break down; the speedy foes are a handful to track anyway, but when they move to surround you, whilst skipping animations and moving choppily, it makes things particularly frustrating.

 By the mid stage of the game, even careful planning will likely see you dry on ammo for all but the uber-underpowered pistol, which is absolutely no use against multiple aliens, and matters are exacerbated by the lack of health packs.
 There’s ten huge levels (some run as long as two hours), but only the elite of gaming will be able to push past the middle ones without ammo cheats, and three difficulty settings might seem of little consolation in lieu of how crushing Easy is.

 It puts a bit of dampener on an otherwise remarkably well turned-out shoot ‘em up.
 Far from feeling hurried, it’s a lean, tough and tightly designed battle of attrition – a true survival horror.
-If anything, Argonaut’s ambitions perhaps got a little too much for the PSone, and many will be turned away by its “no mistakes” approach to the mid and latter levels, which become more like a desperate, frantic shooter and a wee bit less enjoyable.
-If you like your games to hurt though, there are few PS shooters that pack a bigger punch.
+If anything, Argonaut’s ambitions perhaps got a little too much for the original PlayStation and many will be turned away by its “no mistakes” approach to the mid and latter levels, which become more like a desperate, frantic shooter and a wee bit less enjoyable.
+If you like your games to hurt though, there are few shooters that pack a bigger punch.

 Visual: 9/10